fhdhsni/The-Secret-Life-of-Objects/README.md

   var heights = rowHeights(rows);
 ```

-This is the function `rowHeights` function.
+This is the `rowHeights` function.

 ``` javascript
 function rowHeights(rows) {